Why Are Small Dog Obsessed With Big Dogs? · Kinship

 dezy / Shutterstock

-“If a small dog seems unable to relax unless near large dogs, or repeatedly puts itself in unsafe situations, that’s worth discussing with a veterinarian or behavior professional to rule out anxiety or underlying stress,” suggests Dr. Ameis.
+“If a small dog seems unable to relax unless near large dogs, or repeatedly puts itself in unsafe situations, that’s worth discussing with a veterinarian or behavior professional to rule out anxiety or underlying stress,” Dr. Ameis suggests.
 “One trick, if you feel like dog A is not having a good time with dog B, take dog B away to the other side of the room on a leash and see if dog A comes back up to them.
 Usually, if they return happily, they are having a good time!”

 That said, it’s worth keeping a close eye on how these interactions unfold.
 A little enthusiasm is perfectly normal, but fixation that crosses into anxiety or puts your pup in harm’s way is worth addressing with a professional.
 With the right training, a reliable recall, and a watchful eye, there’s no reason your petite pup can’t enjoy the company of their larger friends safely.